hashicorp/consul-template/README.md

   -template "/tmp/template.ctmpl:/tmp/result"
 ```

-Query a local Consul instance, rendering the template and restarting nginx if the template has changed, once, polling 30s if Consul is unavailable:
+Query a local Consul instance, rendering the template and restarting Nginx if the template has changed, once, polling 30s if Consul is unavailable:

 ```shell
 $ consul-template \